loganbruns/deep-module-arc/Experiments.md

 # v1_28: Split input and output images in LSTM sequence and mask unused

 - Split input and output images in LSTM sequence and mask unused
-- Better metrics but only a bit.
+- Better metrics towards end of run but not night and day.
 Maybe try more than 2 features

 # v1_27: Use two convolutional features with piecewise learning rate